-The extinction of the buffalo in turn ruined an entire way of life for the Native American tribes that followed the migration of the buffalo.
-Native Americans ultimately came to refer to the wire as “the devils rope.”
+The extinction of the buffalo, in turn, ruined an entire way of life for the Native American tribes that followed the migration of the buffalo.
+Native Americans ultimately came to refer to the wire as “the devil’s rope.”

 By the end of the century, the west was covered in “the devil’s rope,” And shortly thereafter, Europe would also be covered in it, but in a very different context.
 In World War I, barbed wire would become infamous in trench warfare; in World War II, barbed wire became the emblem of concentration camps.

-Barbed wire’s history has mostly been about control, possession and separation but there is one instance where barbed wire was used not to separate us, but to connect us.
+Barbed wire’s history has mostly been about control, possession, and separation but there is one instance where barbed wire was used not to separate us, but to connect us.

 Right around the same time that barbed wire was invented, Alexander Graham Bell invented the telephone.
 At first, telephone companies were laying telephone wire in cities, but they weren’t interested in the rural market.
 Still, farmers also needed phones, which meant that they needed a network of wires to connect the farms.
 Barbed wire fences could serve this purpose.
 The barbed wire couldn’t transmit a signal quite as clearly as a nice insulated copper wire, but for many years, they did the trick.
 A dozen or so farms might be connected on one system and for about 25 dollars, farmers could buy a kit to rig themselves into the network.
-In 1907 there were 18,000 independent telephone cooperative serving nearly a million and half people.
+In 1907 there were 18,000 independent telephone cooperative serving nearly a million and a half people.
 Because of this, farmers were some of the earliest adopters of telephone technology.

 By the 1930s, the national Bell Telephone system had penetrated into the remote rural regions of the West and Midwest.
 Farmers no longer had to create their own telephone collectives, and barbed wire went back to doing what it does best: keeping us in, keeping us out.